Trevor Huddleston (racing driver): ARCA

 Huddleston returned to the No. 50 in 2024.
 He would win back to back races at Madera Speedway and All American Speedway.
 For the second season in a row, he would finish third in the points standings.

 For 2025, Huddleston got to a hot-start, winning the first race at Kern, then later winning at Kern again, followed by winning back-to-back races at Madera Speedway and the Las Vegas Bullring.
+At the season's end, he would be the series champion.

+In 2026, Huddleston won at Shasta and Colorado.

 Personal life

 Huddleston attends Moorpark College.
 His father, Tim, was also a track champion at Irwindale.
 Huddleston proposed to his girlfriend, Nastasia Dodd, in victory lane after winning the 2024 West Coast Stock Car Motorsports Hall of Fame 150 at Madera Speedway, the track where they met.